Skip to main content

 Firearms, possession of does not constitute disorderly conduct, possession of in a vehicle or on certain property authorized under certain conditions, exception, Secs.
 13A-11-7, 13A-11-73, 13A-11-74, 13A-11-75 am'd.

-The bill would prohibit a person under 18 years of age from possessing a pistol on his or her person or in any vehicle, except on land under his or her control, in his or her abode, or in his or her place of business.
+• Prohibits anyone under 18 from possessing a pistol on their person or in any vehicle, with exceptions limited to land under their control, their abode, or their place of business.

 Subjects